-Australia enjoys a constructive and positive bilateral relationship with Luxembourg.
-Official contact with the Government of Luxembourg is focused on multilateral issues including in the United Nations (UN) Security Council, on which both countries are serving as non-permanent members for the period 2013-14, the World Trade Organisation and international disarmament negotiations.
+Australia enjoys a constructive and positive bilateral relationship with Luxembourg, primarily focused on multilateral issues including in the United Nations, the World Trade Organization and international disarmament negotiations.
 The Australian Ambassador to Belgium has non-resident accreditation to Luxembourg.

 System of government